iamlemec/fuzzy/README.md

 # Installing

-First install [fzf](https://github.com/junegunn/fzf) and make sure it's in your path.
-Then make sure you have `tornado` installed in Python.
+First install [fzf](https://github.com/junegunn/fzf) and [the silver searcher (ag)](https://github.com/ggreer/the_silver_searcher) and  make sure they're in your path.
+The only non-standard Python package requirement is `tornado`.
 Finally, clone this repository locally.

 # Running